Hosted by Margaret McSweeney

 Margaret McSweeney in her kitchen each week for some Kitchen Chat.
 You’ll not only hear great cooking tips from chefs but you’ll also learn the recipe for a great life with experts at Margaret’s table.
 Savor all that your day has to offer with the inspiration and insight from Kitchen Chat.
 Everything always happens in the kitchen!

 You are cordially invited to visit me in my new kitchen at www.kitchenchat.info for delicious recipes and delightful kitchen chats.
 I hope to see you soon.
 Savor the day!
 Margaret

-Chef Jeremiah Tower shares his top three tips for the home cook:
+Here are Chef Bradford’s top three tips for the home chef:

 As host of Kitchen Chat on Webtalkradio.net, Margaret McSweeney believes that you’re never too old to learn something new – even how to cook.
 Margaret, a middle-aged mom, lives in the Chicago suburbs with her husband, David and their two teenage daughters.
 She is a former vice president in corporate finance at a New York City bank, a published author and an internet radio show host.

 After earning a Master’s Degree in International Business, Margaret moved to Manhattan where she worked near Wall Street for seven years.
 She found true love in the Big Apple and married David.
 After the birth of their oldest daughter in New York City, the new family moved to the Chicago suburbs where their second daughter was born over a year later.